Scalable Gaussian Processes on Discrete Domains: Introduction

 \section{Introduction}

-Uncertainty quantification is an increasingly important feature of machine learning models.
-This is particularly crucial in applications such as in biomedicine \citep{Kononenko2001-sb,ghahramani2015probabilistic,hatch2016snowball} where prediction errors may have serious repercussions.
-Consider a wet lab biologist seeking to find a DNA sequence which can be targeted by a drug (for instance, using CRISPR-cas9 \citep{jinek2012programmable}).
+\PARstart{U}{ncertainty} quantification is an increasingly important feature of machine learning models.
+This is particularly crucial in applications such as in biomedicine \cite{Kononenko2001-sb,ghahramani2015probabilistic,hatch2016snowball}, where prediction errors may have serious repercussions.
+Consider a wet lab biologist seeking to find a DNA sequence which can be targeted by a drug (for instance, using CRISPR-cas9 \cite{jinek2012programmable}).
 They have reduced the problem to some number of candidate sequences but to further narrow the selection requires painstaking experiments.
 If they had a framework that could incorporate their prior knowledge of DNA sequence similarity as well as the results from previous experiments, they could optimally select the best next experiment to perform, thereby saving vast amounts of time and resources.
 Such a framework would need to perform well under various data sizes as well as provide calibrated uncertainty estimates in order to make an informed decision.

-Many problems, like this one, are discrete, involve large data sets, and require well-calibrated uncertainty estimates.
-Kernel methods have shown performances that are competitive with deep learning models in such application domains \citep{Morrow2017-gd}, while probabilistic modeling provides a unified framework for prediction and calibrated uncertainty estimates \citep{Murphy2012-uj}.
-One class of probabilistic kernel methods that have proven to be useful in various regression and classification settings are Gaussian Processes (GPs) \citep{Rasmussen2006-zv}.
+Many problems, like this one, are discrete, involve large datasets, and require well-calibrated uncertainty estimates.
+Kernel methods have shown performances that are competitive with deep learning models in such application domains \cite{Morrow2017-gd}, while probabilistic modeling provides a unified framework for prediction and calibrated uncertainty estimates \cite{Murphy2012-uj}.
+One class of probabilistic kernel methods that have proven to be useful in various regression and classification settings are Gaussian Processes (GPs) \cite{Rasmussen2006-zv}.
 They are data efficient, non-parametric, and have tractable posterior distributions.
-Moreover, one can use any kind of likelihood for the generating process, e.g.\ a Poisson likelihood in the case of a count process.
+Moreover, one can use any kind of likelihood for the generating process, for example, a Bernoulli likelihood in the case of a classification problem.

-The main challenge of scaling GPs to large data sets lies in the computational complexity of inference which is cubic in the number of observations.
-Inducing point methods are the main class of approaches for circumventing this limitation \citep{Quinonero-Candela2005-kt, Titsias2009-dw, Hensman2013-vt, Wilson2015-vx}.
+The main challenge of scaling GPs to large datasets lies in the computational complexity of inference which is cubic in the number of observations.
+Inducing point methods are the main class of approaches for circumventing this limitation \cite{Quinonero-Candela2005-kt,Titsias2009-dw,Hensman2013-vt,Wilson2015-vx}.
 These methods aim to use some $m \ll n$ inducing points to reduce the inference complexity to $\mathcal{O}(n m^2)$.